Explore this free Rotation Guide to see what Rotation Prep has to offer.

 The FACTT trial showed that a conservative fluid strategy decreased duration of mechanical ventilation, compared with a liberal strategy.

-The ACURASYS trial showed that the use of the NMBA cisatracurium within 48 hours of mechanical ventilation in patients with a P/F ratio <150 reduced 90-day mortality, compared with placebo (31.6% vs. 40.7%) and increased the number of ventilator-free days.
+In 2010, the ACURASYS trial showed that the use of the NMBA cisatracurium within 48 hours of mechanical ventilation in patients with a P/F ratio <150 reduced 90-day mortality, as compared with placebo (31.6% vs. 40.7%), and increased the number of ventilator-free days.

-Much of the benefit of cisatracurium in the ACURASYS trial is thought to be from minimizing ventilator-induced lung injury from dyssynchrony, once again illustrating the key principle of avoiding harm when treating ARDS.
+Much of the benefit of cisatracurium in the ACURASYS trial is thought to be from minimizing ventilator-induced lung injury from dyssynchrony, once again illustrating the key principle of avoiding harm in the treatment of ARDS.
 Other benefits include the possible anti-inflammatory effects of NMBA and decreased oxygen requirement by muscle paralysis (see figure below).
-One negative aspect of NMBA use is heavy sedation, which is associated with definite adverse effects.
+One negative feature of NMBA use is heavy sedation, which is associated with definite adverse effects.

 The PROSEVA trial showed that, compared with supine positioning, prone positioning within 36 hours of mechanical ventilation in patients with a P/F ratio <150 reduced 28-day (16.0% vs. 32.8%) and 90-day mortality.